 2. Practice Your Coaching Skills

-Selecting the right coaching course is a very important step, but the most important thing you can do is to hone your coaching skills.
+Selecting the right coaching course is a very important step, but the most important thing you can do to learn how to get a job as a life coach is to hone your coaching skills.

 Coaches that have great skills are more confident, get better results and have more clients.
 How do you get great coaching skills?
 Practice, practice, practice.